 The Government of Canada aims to announce significant updates to its immigration policies during its Immigration Levels Plan announcement for 2022-2024.
 It will inform the immigration targets that Canada has set for 2022 and the two years that will follow.
 Also, it will contain instructions on the volume of immigrants Canada seeks to welcome through a range of economic, humanitarian, and family class programs.

-Since the government’s surprising declaration of October 2020 that it would welcome more than 400,000 new immigrants every year subsequently, this is going to be the first announcement of its kind.
+Since the government’s surprising declaration in October 2020 that it would welcome more than 400,000 new immigrants every year subsequently, this is going to be the first announcement of its kind.
 It was 40,000 immigrants more each year than the previous targets it set.
 So, it is good news for all candidates who can amplify their chances of success by partnering with Canadian immigration consultants in India.

 Under the IRPA (Immigration and Refugee Protection Act), Canada’s primary immigration law, the government announced by November 1st as it does every year while the Parliament sits.
 If the Parliament isn’t sitting, the government must disclose in under 30 days of Parliament reconvening.